evonove/mkm-sdk/docs/contributing.md

 Submit a pull request through the GitHub website and wait for it to be accepted!

+## Code formatting

+Every contribution must be formatted with the `black` code formatter.
+This arguments must be used `--line-length 120 --py36 --skip-numeric-underscore-normalization`.

 ## Pull Request Guidelines

 Before you submit a pull request, check that it meets these guidelines: